observablehq/framework/docs/reactivity.md

 - Select a URL from a dropdown to view traffic to a specific page
 - Choose a date range to explore data within a period of interest

-Inputs are typically displayed using the built-in [`view`](#view(element)) function, which [displays](../javascript#explicit-display) the given element and returns a [value generator](./reactivity#generators).
-The generator can then be declared as a [top-level variable](./reactivity) to expose the input’s value to the page.
-For example, the radio input below prompts the user to select their favorite team:
+Inputs are typically displayed using the built-in `view` function, which [displays](../javascript#explicit-display) the given element and returns a corresponding value generator (`Generators.input`) to expose the input’s value to the page.
+For example, the radio input below prompts for your favorite team:

 ```js echo
 const team = view(Inputs.radio(["Metropolis Meteors", "Rockford Peaches", "Bears"], {label: "Favorite team:", value: "Metropolis Meteors"}));
 ```

-The `team` variable here will reactively update when the user interacts with the radio input, triggering re-evaluation of referencing code blocks.
-Select different teams in the radio input above to update the text.
+Code blocks that reference `team` re-run automatically when the user interacts with the radio input.
+Try selecting a different team.

 My favorite baseball team is the ${team}!